 Knowing how and where to hold the material down is crucial if you want to cut a log lengthwise with a chainsaw without hassle.
 However, the technique still highly depends on how you cut a log.
-Read along as we explain each step.
+Read along as I explain each step.

 Method #1: Cutting on the Ground

-We urge you to do this method if you need to cut a log near the ground or a flat surface like a working table.
+I suggest doing this method if you need to cut a log near the ground or a flat surface like a working table.
 The log may roll over, so you can use wedge tools to prevent it from happening.

 Don’t forget to slow down when you’re half the cut.
 If you don’t, you’ll damage the surface and the tool’s chain.

 Once the chainsaw runs at low-speed settings, run it through the cut markings you put on the log.
 It would help if you sliced through three-quarters of every section marked on the log.
 Lastly, turn the material over 180 degrees and cut the other side.

 If you opt to hold the wood manually when cutting lengthwise with a chainsaw, you must wear proper protective equipment to avoid untoward accidents.
 You can also hold the logs properly by using sledge hammer or claw bar, which I’ll discuss further below.